 Ankle contractures from severe foot drop can develop.
 Complex regional pain syndrome may be a sequela of nerve injury.
 Falls due to poor foot clearance may occur.
 Severe sensory loss can predispose to skin breakdown, particularly in patients with preexisting peripheral neuropathy.

 - Sural nerve: Sensory abnormalities will be noted in the posterolateral leg and lateral foot, with normal strength and reflexes.
-Pain to percussion may on rare occasion be seen along the course of the nerve, and stretching the nerve by positioning of the ankle in a dorsiflexed inverted position may provoke symptoms.
+Pain to percussion may on rare occasions be seen along the course of the nerve, and stretching the nerve by positioning of the ankle in a dorsiflexed inverted position may provoke symptoms.

 Supplemental assessment tools